 FOR IMMEDIATE RELEASE – August 21, 2019

-- Avoid contact with any area of the lake where water is green or an advisory sign is posted,
+- Avoid contact with any area of the lake where water is green or an advisory sign is posted.
+WHEN IN

-- Do not allow children or pets to drink from natural bodies of water.
+- Do not allow people or pets to drink from natural bodies of water.

-- Keep children and pets out of the areas experiencing a harmful algae bloom and quickly wash them off with plenty of fresh, clean water after coming into contact with algae scum or bloom water.
+- Keep people and pets out of the areas experiencing a harmful algae bloom.
+Wash off with plenty of fresh, clean water after coming into contact with algae scum or bloom water.

 - If you or your animals experience symptoms after swimming in or near an algal bloom, seek medical/veterinarian care.

 - To ensure fish fillets are safe to eat, properly clean fish by removing skin and discarding all internal organs, and cooking fish to the proper temperature.